UTA nursing: A national Center of Excellence

 “We are extremely proud of the faculty, staff and students in the College of Nursing and Health Innovation,” Lim said.
 “This prestigious honor bolsters UTA’s standing as a nursing academic powerhouse for Texas and beyond while demonstrating the quality of our faculty, and our dedication, hard work and commitment to academic excellence as we prepare the next generation of nurses.”

-NLN, an organization of 40,000 nurse educators and 1,200 member institutions, issues the Center of Excellence designations under three categories: Enhancing Student Learning and Professional Development; Promoting Pedagogical Expertise of Faculty; and Creating Workplace Environments that Promote the Academic Progression of Nurses.
+NLN, an organization of 40,000 nurse educators and 1,200 member institutions, issues the Center of Excellence designations under four categories: Advancing the Science of Nursing Education; Enhancing Student Learning and Professional Development; Promoting Pedagogical Expertise of Faculty; and Creating Workplace Environments that Promote the Academic Progression of Nurses.

 The NLN recognized the University as a Center of Excellence in the category of “promote the pedagogical expertise of faculty.”
 The recognition is aimed at organizations that demonstrate in concrete, measurable terms sustained excellence in faculty development, nursing education research, or student learning and professional development.